Resources

 1. Top study programs recommend committing between 50 and 200 hours to studying, depending on the difference between your baseline score and target score.

-2. Review the annual GRE Information Bulletin (PDF, 1.82 MB) to learn how to register and what to expect on test day.
+2. Review the GRE General Test overview on ETS.org to learn how to register and what to expect on test day.

 3. Choose a GRE study guide and GRE prep materials.
 ETS GRE offers free study materials and options for purchase.